Harrogate Spring bought by Danone

 So how does this takeover affect Lily’s Kitchen's ethical score?

-Due to its acquisition by Nestlé in April 2020, Lily's Kitchen now loses marks in our rating system in a number of new categories, including palm oil, supply chain management, animal testing, and political activities.
+Due to its acquisition by Nestlé in April 2020, Lily's Kitchen now loses marks in our rating system in a number of new categories in which Nestle already picked up negative marks, including palm oil, supply chain management, animal testing, and political activities.

 Lily's Kitchen have asked us to clarify that it does not itself actively use palm oil, engage in animal testing, or have issues with its supply chain and political activities.
-We are happy to say that the change in ranking is due to activities at the parent company which have been criticised.
+The change in ranking is due to activities at the parent company which have been criticised.

 Before its takeover by Nestlé it scored 12.5 out of 14.
 Unfortunately Lily's Kitchen now scores 0.5 out of 14 (as of April 2020).